ronicst/prgs-events-aggregation-system/README.md

    * Logout

 Next step:
-1. Extract the common classes in common library - good candidate is building the requests with different parameters.
+1. Extract the common classes in the common library - a good candidate is building the requests with different parameters.
 2. Enhance MQManager to validate that after the BadRequest, there isn’t any received message in the queue.

 Limitation:
-1. e2e workflow doesn't reflect to the real flow because of missing of the unique identifier for the created user and to ensure thatexactly the same user has been login and downloaded the file.
+1. e2e workflow doesn't reflect the real flow because of the missing of the unique identifier for the created user and to ensure that exactly the same user has been logged in and downloaded the file.

 How to configure and run SUT
-Reqirements:
+Requirements:
 Windows, VisualStudio 2022, .net 8 SDK, .netFramework 4.8 SDK

 How to run the project: